yassine-hamoudi/labri/_pages/seminar.md

 [![calendar]({{ site.url }}{{ site.baseurl }}/images/logo/calendar.png){: style="vertical-align:middle; max-width: 40px; height: auto;"}**&nbsp;&nbsp; Subscribe to iCalendar**](https://webmel.u-bordeaux.fr/home/bf-labri.ca@u-bordeaux.fr/gt.info-quantique.ics) &nbsp;&nbsp;
 [![zoom]({{ site.url }}{{ site.baseurl }}/images/logo/zoom.png){: style="vertical-align:middle; max-width: 40px; height: auto;"}**&nbsp;&nbsp; Watch on Zoom**](https://u-bordeaux-fr.zoom.us/j/83456804700?pwd=pEubGbpEOsgGnB3azdmLKMdAGfmLCT.1)

 #### The seminar takes place on Tuesdays from 10:45 to 11:45 CET.
 It is located at [LaBRI]({% link _pages/contact.md %}), either on ground floor (rooms 073, 076, amphi) or first floor (room 178).
-The talks are usually in english and broadcast on [Zoom](https://u-bordeaux-fr.zoom.us/j/83456804700?pwd=pEubGbpEOsgGnB3azdmLKMdAGfmLCT.1).
+The talks are usually in English and broadcast on [Zoom](https://u-bordeaux-fr.zoom.us/j/83456804700?pwd=pEubGbpEOsgGnB3azdmLKMdAGfmLCT.1).
+Recordings of some talks are available [at this link](https://www.labri.fr/perso/borgne/GtInfoQuantique/) (access can be granted upon request to the organizers).

 #### We acknowledge the support of the [Maison du Quantique de Nouvelle-Aquitaine]({% link _pages/hybquant.md %}) in funding and promoting the activities of the seminar.